 This decadent tempeh mushroom stroganoff is so easy that you don’t need to wait for the weekend to pamper yourself with this healthy, creamy dish.
-Learn to prepare tempeh to perfection with my fool-proof method.
+If you’ve been searching for a great vegan mushroom stroganoff, this is the one.
+I’ll even show you how to prepare tempeh to perfection with my fool-proof method.

 A bit of a work in progress, this recipe.
 It’s also been a labor of love (with edible results).
 I wanted to recreate a stroganoff kind of dish that I had when I was a kid.
 Of course, the challenge was recreating it in a healthy, plant-based image.

 We’ll be using a mix of chopped leeks and onions to create the foundation for this flavorful and savory stroganoff.
 Be sure you give your leeks a good wash before you get to chopping.
 Don’t be shy about using some of the green stalk.
 About three-quarters of your leek is usually good to go before you get into the tougher parts.

 That previous ‘version’ of this dish that included ground beef and canned mushroom soup.
 My tempeh mushroom stroganoff isn’t exactly that (or maybe ‘not even that’ is more appropriate).

 Make perfect tempeh crumbles

 If you’ve been reading my blog, you’ll know that I am a huge fan of simmering tempeh in a flavorful liquid.
 That’s my big secret for preparing perfect tempeh crumbles.
 I use this process for everything from tacos and stews.
 This process not only softens our fermented soy beans, but simmering removes bitterness.
 You can also enhance the flavor profile depending on what liquid and spices you use.